-- erecting or constructing (and any related site work for) a building
+- erecting or constructing a building (and any related site work)

-- renovating, altering, extending, improving or repairing (and any related site work for) a building
+- renovating, altering, extending, improving or repairing a building (and any related site work)

-- preparing plans or specifications (including work performed by architects, engineers and licenced surveyors) and conducting completed building inspections for the building work
+- preparing plans or specifications for the performance of building work

-- performing contract administration in relation to the construction of a building that the person has designed
+- contract administration in relation to the construction of a building that the person has designed

 - fire protection work